 Please let your doctor know if you have an episode of vomiting soon after the Mifepristone has been administered.

-In very unusual circumstances, the pregnancy might end before using the misoprostol pills.
-You need to attend a follow-up session to verify that a total pregnancy termination has been carried out (please refer to the section below under “Third step”).
+In very unusual circumstances, the pregnancy might end before using the Misoprostol pills.
+Therefore, you must attend a follow-up session to verify that a total pregnancy has been terminated (please refer to the section below under “Third step”).

 The second stage

-If you get misoprostol at a clinic, you could be required to wait in the facility for three hours after the tablets of misoprostol have been put in or until you are free to leave because you are no longer experiencing any discomfort and can go home.
+If you get Misoprostol at a clinic, you could be required to wait in the facility for three hours after the Misoprostol tablets have been put in or until you are free to leave because you are no longer experiencing any discomfort and can go home.

-After inserting the Misoprostol, the patient should lay down for the next thirty minutes.
+After inserting the Misoprostol, the patient should lie down for the next thirty minutes.

-After receiving Misoprostol medication, the pregnancy might end naturally within a few hours or over the subsequent several days.
+After receiving Misoprostol medication, the pregnancy might end naturally within a few hours or over several days.